 This incident demonstrates how devastating ferry accidents can be and how important it is for employees and administrators of ferry companies to take the appropriate steps to prevent them.

-Being involved in a ferry accident can be traumatic and result in substantial changes to your way of life, but our New York accident lawyers at Wingate, Russotti, Shapiro & Halperin are here to help you safeguard your future.
+Being involved in a ferry accident can be traumatic and result in substantial changes to your way of life, but our New York accident lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP are here to help you safeguard your future.
 We can determine fault in your boat accident and take the steps necessary to hold the at-fault parties accountable for the losses you've suffered.
 You do not deserve to suffer hardship as the result of another's negligence and we can help you get the money you need for the best possible recovery.

-To find out if you have a case, call us for a free consultation today at (212) 986-7353 or fill out our online contact form.
+To find out if you have a New York ferry accident case, call us for a free consultation today at (212) 986-7353 or fill out our online contact form.